Vector Borne Disease

 All types of serum can be submitted for testing.
 Icterus, hemolysis, and /or lipemia should not interfere with IFA test results.

-Can non-canine/feline species be tested?
+Can non-canine/feline samples be tested?

 Any species of animal can be tested by PCR methodology.
 IFA serology testing, however, can only be performed on canine or feline samples since our assays depend on reagents that are host species specific (see IFA interpretation below).
 Our first level of PCR testing is performed at a genus level and is usually broad enough to detect vector borne disease pathogens that may infect a wide variety of host species.
 If a novel/unusual pathogen is detected, the result is verified by additional testing and DNA sequencing.
 Please reach out to us via phone or email if there are any questions about specific pathogens that you would like to identify in a patient.
 We are unable to perform diagnostic testing on human samples.
 If in need of human testing, please contact Galaxy Diagnostics or other diagnostic laboratories approved to test human samples.